joshuagryphon/plastid/docs/source/examples/make_annotation.rst

 --------------------------------

 :term:`Extended BED <extended BED>` and `BigBed`_ files can contain extra columns, such as a gene ID.
+This can be extremely useful.

 To export attributes of a |SegmentChain| or |Transcript| as extra columns in a :term:`extended BED` format, pass a list of the attribute names (from